todejong/Deep-Operator-Neural-Network-Model-Predictive-Control/README.md

 ## 📦 Requirements

-Python 3.11.7 is used for generating the examples together with the following packages:
+Python 3.11.7 is used for generating the examples

 ## 📓 Development Environment
 - `jupyter` (for running and developing in Jupyter Notebooks)